andreekb/mybook/README.md

 # Mybook
-Hanamirb, Bulma, Ajax, ujs
+Hanamirb, Bulma, Ajax, ujs, Mobile Support, no magic, everything is under the control of the developer
-Mobile Support

 Welcome to your new Hanami project!